-- 53. By 2030, countries are more resilient to the adverse impacts of climate change and greenhouse gas emissions are significantly reduced, including emissions from deforestation and forest degradation.
+By 2030, countries are more resilient to the adverse impacts of climate change and greenhouse gas emissions are signifi-cantly reduced, including emissions from deforestation and forest degradation.
 To realize this 2030 vision, national adaptation plans must be institutionalized and progressively implemented.
 At the same time, Governments will need to adopt strategies to reduce their emissions and increase their investments in renewable energy and energy efficiency.
-Forest loss and forest degradation will need to be reduced, and forest conservation and restoration will need to be enhanced. - 54.
+Forest loss and forest degradation will need to be reduced, and forest conservation and restoration will need to be enhanced.

 The work of UNEP towards this vision will be organized around three results streams: climate change adaptation and resilience; mitigation and clean energy; and reducing emissions from deforestation and forest degradation in developing countries and the role of conservation, sustainable management of forests and enhancement of forest carbon stocks in developing countries (REDD-plus).
 The work of UNEP on climate change is shaped by the decisions of the Conference of the Parties to the United Nations Framework Convention on Climate Change and complements the work of the Convention, while being guided by sound science, particularly from the Intergovernmental Panel on Climate Change.
-This work will also contribute to the achievement of the Goals, specifically Goal 7 (energy), Goal 13 (climate change) and Goal 15 (biodiversity). - 55.
-UNEP and its partners34 will lead global support to vulnerable countries, helping them to transition from urgent and immediate adaptation responses to medium- and long-term national adaptation plans that integrate ecosystem-based approaches to adaptation.
-In subsequent medium-term strategy cycles, UNEP and its partners will support these countries as they institutionalize, implement and monitor their national adaptation plans.
+This work will also contribute to the achievement of the Goals, specifically Goal 7 (energy), Goal 13 (climate change) and Goal 15 (biodiversity).

+UNEP and its partners will lead global support to vulnerable countries, helping them transition from urgent and immediate adaptation responses to medium- and long-term national adaptation plans that integrate ecosystem-based approaches to adaptation.
+In subsequent mediumterm strategy cycles, UNEP and its partners will support these countries as they institutionalize, implement and monitor their national adaptation plans.
 UNEP will promote the greening of national adaptation plans while scaling up, expanding and collecting more evidence on successful ecosystem-based adaptation that has taken into account gender-differentiations.
 This information will be captured and disseminated through UNEP-led knowledge networks, such as the Global Adaptation Network and its regional wings.
+UNEP will work with

+A frog is seen on ground cracked by drought in the Las Canoas Lake, north of the capital Managua, Nicaragua.
+PHOTO : REUTERS

-UNEP will work with the United Nations Development Programme, the Food and Agriculture Organization of the United Nations, the International Union for Conservation of Nature and other partner organizations to ensure that ecosystem-based adaptation pilots are brought to scale and institutionalized. - 56.
-In supporting Member States in the formulation and implementation of low greenhouse gas emission development strategies by 2020, as agreed in the Paris Agreement, UNEP and its partners will also work to improve energy efficiency and increase the use of renewable energy.
+Workers clean solar concentrator panels (solar parabolic dish) at the Tapi solar food processing unit at Kapodra village, India.
+PHOTO: REUTERS the United Nations Development Programme, the Food and Agriculture Organization of the United Nations, the International Union for Conservation of Nature and other partner organizations to ensure that ecosystem-based adaptation pilots are brought to scale and institutionalized.

+In supporting Member States in the formulation and implementation of low-greenhouse gas emission development strategies by 2020, as agreed in the Paris Agreement, UNEP and its partners will also work to improve energy efficiency and increase the use of renewable energy.
 UNEP will strengthen and expand public-private partnerships in line with the United Nations Secretary-General's Sustainable Energy for All initiative and Goal 7, and continue to engage with non-state actors and support local initiatives while supporting the implementation of the Lima-Paris Action Agenda.
-UNEP will provide guidance on sound policy and investment choices by promoting the development and transfer of technology through the Climate Technology Centre and Network to facilitate access to finance and build readiness to deploy funding effectively.
-UNEP will also support countries as they update and implement their nationally determined contributions as required by the Paris Agreement, helping them to lower their emissions of greenhouse gases and other pollutants by reducing energy intensity and demand in sectors such as lighting, appliances, equipment, buildings and transport. - 57.
-UNEP and its REDD-plus partners, the Food and Agriculture Organization and the United Nations Development Programme, will help countries to meet the Warsaw Framework for REDD-plus,35 giving a particular focus to Goal 15 on biodiversity, non-carbon benefits and REDD-plus finance and private sector engagement.
-Beyond REDD-plus, UNEP will contribute to improving the management of carbon stocks in all terrestrial ecosystems for stronger environmental
+UNEP will provide guidance on sound policy and investment choices by promoting the development and transfer of technology through the Climate Technology Centre and Network, to facilitate access to finance and build readiness to deploy funding effectively.
+UNEP will also support countries as they update and implement their nationally determined contributions as required by the Paris Agreement, helping them to lower their emissions of greenhouse gases and other pollutants by reducing energy intensity